 - Once the app is approved by MS it will appear for the Enterprise Customer admin.
 Admin reviews the app and releases it for all within the organization.

-2. Distribute your Application without publishing on the Microsoft Store
+2. Distribute your Application without publishing it on the Microsoft Store

 You also have other options for distributing the same line of business (LOB) apps to your organization’s users using MSIX packages without making the apps broadly available to the public.
 You can use device management tools, configure an App Installer-based deployment, and sideload the apps directly.

 I. Sideload: If you’d rather want to distribute your application without using the Microsoft Store, you can manually distribute the apps to one or more devices.
 This might be useful if you want greater control over the distribution experience or you don’t want to get involved with the Microsoft Store certification process.

 To distribute your application manually to other devices, you have to obtain a certificate, sign your application by using that certificate and then sideload your application onto those devices.
 You can create a self-signed certificate to use in the app and share the same with the customer to install it into the Trusted Root or Trusted People certificate on each device that runs your app.
 This also requires the users to enable developer mode on the device to sideload the app.

 Steps to Sideload the app:

 - To turn on side loading for devices enable developer mode.

 - Open Settings.